-With great foresight, the founders of New York set aside 340 hectares (840 acres) of central Manhattan as a public space.
+With great foresight, the founders of New York City set aside 340 hectares (840 acres) of central Manhattan as a public space.
 Central Park officially opened in 1873.
-Today it provides an essential green lung within the concrete jungle that is New York.
+Today it provides an essential green lung within the concrete jungle that is New York City.
 Originally designed by Frederick Law Olmsted and Calvert Vaux.
 The park contains themed gardens, tennis courts, lakes, and even a small zoo.
 Much of the park is infused by the city’s bustle and on nice days it swarms with joggers, skaters, buskers, and tourists.
 There are areas beyond the range of baseballs and frisbees where tranquillity can be found in this beautifully landscaped park.
 It also hosts performances of everything from rock music to Shakespeare.
 During winter, two ice-skating rinks open up in Central Park.
 The Wollman Rink, found mid-Park at 62nd St, is one of the most picturesque in the world and set among the trees and rolling hills, against the backdrop of Manhattan’s skyscrapers.

 2. Brooklyn Bridge

 The sheer scope of New York City is hard to understand until you have traversed the Brooklyn Bridge.
 Inaugurated in 1883, it crosses 5,989 feet (1,825 m) of the East River and connects two of New York’s biggest metropoles, Manhattan, and Brooklyn.
 The construction of the bridge was an impressive feat of engineering ingenuity and upon completion it was the longest suspension bridge in the world.
 Today, it is a treasured landmark of the city, colourfully illuminated at night to highlight the architectural towers and hangings.
 There is a pedestrian walkway from which visitors can savour vistas of both Manhattan and Brooklyn.
 Photographers looking for quintessential New York cityscapes should be sure to walk the bridge.